Spinout (film): Plot

-Mike McCoy (Elvis Presley), the lead singer for a traveling band who is also a part-time race car driver, enjoys his carefree single life, which is threatened by three women who seek to marry him.
+Mike McCoy, the lead singer for a traveling band who is also a part-time race car driver, enjoys his carefree single life, which is threatened by three women who seek to marry him.

-Enter Cynthia Foxhugh (Shelley Fabares), a spoiled heiress and "daddy's girl," who is determined to get what she wants, no matter the cost.
-Such as was the case when Cynthia's millionaire father Howard (Carl Betz) tricks Mike and his band into interrupting their music tour to travel to Santa Barbara and serenade Cynthia with "Am I Ready" for her birthday.
+Enter Cynthia Foxhugh, a spoiled heiress and "daddy's girl," who is determined to get what she wants, no matter the cost.
+Such as was the case when Cynthia's millionaire father Howard tricks Mike and his band into interrupting their music tour to travel to Santa Barbara and serenade Cynthia with "Am I Ready" for her birthday.
 Cynthia becomes first of the three women who want to marry Mike.
 Also, apparently knowing about Mike's racing skills, Howard is determined to hire Mike to drive Howard's Fox Five car in an upcoming road race, but Mike prefers to race his own car, a Cobra 427 sports car, which he tows around the region with his 1929 Model J Duesenberg.

-Meanwhile, Mike is stalked and spied upon by Diana St. Clair (Diane McBain), an author of books for women about men.
+Meanwhile, Mike is stalked and spied upon by Diana St. Clair, an author of books for women about men.
 Diana is in the process of writing her new book, The Perfect American Male, and uses Mike as one of her subjects.
 Actually, she later reveals to Mike that he is the "perfect American male," thereby planning on Mike to marry her—to the point of already making wedding arrangements.

-The female drummer of Mike's band, Les (Deborah Walley), is looked upon by Mike and the other band members as a tomboy, and becomes fed up with such treatment.
+The female drummer of Mike's band, Les, is looked upon by Mike and the other band members as a tomboy, and becomes fed up with such treatment.
 Mike and his other band members are taken aback when at a party, Les picks her moment and reveals her true feminine side, walking back out from a room dressed up in an evening dress.
 She reveals herself as the third woman who wishes to marry Mike.

 Faced with this predicament, Mike must decide which of the three women he will marry—after the race (which Mike wins in a car he does not even own).
 So, he decides to marry all three of them—to other men.
-Mike marries Cynthia to Phillip (Warren Berlinger), a nervous employee of Howard's who is prone to fainting (he had a secret crush on Cynthia since he has known her, which he finally picks up the nerve to tell her).
+Mike marries Cynthia to Phillip, a nervous employee of Howard's who is prone to fainting (he had a secret crush on Cynthia since he has known her, which he finally picks up the nerve to tell her).
 Next, Mike marries Diana to Howard, who fell in love with each other after they met at one of Mike's parties.
 And finally, Mike marries Les to Lt.
-Tracy Richards (Will Hutchins), a police officer whom Les won her way to his heart through his stomach (he likes her gourmet cooking).
+Tracy Richards, a police officer whom Les won her way to his heart through his stomach (he likes her gourmet cooking).
 This allows Mike to reclaim his single and carefree life, which he dearly enjoys.